wdawson/okta.github.io/_source/_posts/2018-11-30-web-app-with-express-angular-graphql.md

 layout: blog_post
 title: 'Build a Simple Web App with Express, Angular, and GraphQL'
 author: holgerschmitz
-description: 'A tutorial to build a simple web application using Express, Angular, and GraphQL'
+description: 'A tutorial to build a simple web application using Express, Angular, and GraphQL.'
 tags: [express, expressjs, node, angular, graphql, web application, web]
 tweets:
-  - ''
+  - "Get started with @expressjs, @angular, and @graphql in this handy tutorial!"
-  - ''
+  - "Like @nodejs and @typescriptlang?
+Then you're goind to love this tutorial!
+Express + Angular + GraphQL = 💜"
-  - ''
+  - "@expressjs + @angular + @graphql = 😍!
+Get started using this in-depth tutorial that includes authentication."
 image: blog/featured/okta-angular-skew.jpg
 ---